 her performance highlighted how unpredictable she can be.
 She writhed on the floor during “Krokodil”, viciously spitting her lyrics.
 She languidly rolled her head backwards like a cat before snapping it back, wide-eyed.
 For “Your Lips are Red” in the encore, she precariously monkey-climbed up a speaker and swung on pipes under the balcony, then was hoisted up by an audience member.
 She walked the outer ledge along the banister’s length, stealing beers and leaning in to talk to fans—in heels, nonetheless.
 Her band kept playing, but they (and her tour manager) kept watching with wariness and awe.
 I heard someone near me mutter, horrified, “She’s going to fall.
 Oh my god, I’m about to watch St. Vincent die,” but she managed to injure only her knee in the process.

-At the House of Blues in New Orleans Oct.
-18.
+Beck by Patrick Ainsworth Sunday at the House of Blues in New Orleans.

 “One thing I touch on in my review is the distance Beck creates from his audience, whether it’s through his deadpan look, his wry stage patter, or lyrics that ward off clear meaning.
 There’s something very endearing about him despite that, and where I was by the side bar, there was a feeling of warmth and community despite being wedged in.
 I attribute that to Beck and not simply the occasion.
 People weren’t simply happy to see him there; they were happy to see him.” - a review and notes on the show.